top of page

 Gender Bias In Medicine

-Gender Bias is the preference for one gender over the other, and can come up as prejudices and stereotypes.
+Gender Bias is the preference for one gender over the other and stems from prejudices and stereotypes.
 Gender bias can also be unconscious, which is known as implicit bias.
-The researchers also note a general trend that doctors do not believe in women’s pain, or that females are “used to internal pain” because of menstruation and childbirth.
+Researchers note a general trend that doctors do not believe in women’s pain, or that females are “used to internal pain” because of menstruation and childbirth.

 Women Are Often Given: